2 Internal Revenue Service, “Topic No. 409 Capital Gains and Losses,” March 12, 2021, https://www.irs.gov/taxtopics/tc409

 “If a good part of your portfolio is up in value, while a smaller part is down,” Curtin says, “selling some of those ‘down’ investments at a loss—known as tax-loss harvesting—and claiming the loss on your tax return, could help offset what you owe from your sale of better-performing stocks.”
 You can generally deduct up to $3,000 (or $1,500 if married and filing separately) of capital losses in excess of capital gains per year from your ordinary income.
-And if your net capital losses exceed that yearly limit, you can carry over the unused losses to the following year.1
+And if your net capital losses exceed that yearly limit, you can carry over the unused losses to the following year.2

 But maybe you want to keep some promising but currently struggling investments in your portfolio.
 In that case, you could consider selling them, harvest the loss, and then buy them again.
-Just work with your tax professional so that you’re waiting more than 30 days before repurchasing—if you buy substantially similar investments 30 days before or after the initial sale, you’ll trigger “wash sale” rules and may not be able to claim the losses on your tax return in that year.
+Just work with your tax professional so that you’re waiting more than 30 days before repurchasing—if you buy substantially similar investments 30 days before or after the initial sale, you might trigger “wash sale” rules and may not be able to claim the losses on your tax return in that year.

 Another option to discuss with your tax professional may be to “spread the sale over multiple tax years—that can help ease the burden,” says Jonathon McLaughlin, investment strategist for Bank of America.

 But don’t forget that waiting to sell involves risks.
-The advantages of holding onto those assets, McLaughlin notes, may not outweigh the benefits of selling now and reaping the rewards, even if it comes with a greater tax bill now.
+The advantages of holding on to those assets, McLaughlin notes, may not outweigh the benefits of selling now and reaping the rewards, even if it comes with a greater tax bill now.

-One option you may want to discuss with your tax advisor is to give certain appreciated investments away—either to charity or to your heirs as part of your estate—in order to entirely avoid capital gains taxes.
+One option you may want to discuss with your tax advisor is to give certain appreciated investments away—either to charity or to your beneficiaries as part of your estate—in order to entirely avoid capital gains taxes.
 If you regularly give to a specific charity, you might consider giving some appreciated stock instead of cash.
 You may be able to deduct the fair market value of the appreciated stock if you’ve held the stock for more than one year.
 The charity may not have to pay capital gains taxes, and you can use the cash you would have donated to purchase new investments.
-The cost basis, or original price paid (plus or minus certain adjustments for tax purposes), of appreciated investments passed to your heirs through your estate is generally stepped up to fair market value at death.
-However, if you give appreciated investments to your heirs during your lifetime, the assets maintain a “carryover basis,” or the same basis you held in the stock.
+The cost basis, or original price paid (plus or minus certain adjustments for tax purposes), of appreciated investments passed to your beneficiaries through your estate is generally stepped up to fair market value at your death.
+However, if you give investments to your beneficiaries during your lifetime, the assets maintain a “carryover basis,” or the same basis you held in the stock.

 Any actions you may take should be based on your specific situation and needs rather than your desire to sidestep taxes, Curtin notes.
 So be sure to speak with you tax specialist and financial advisor before making any decisions.